PDXChinese/pdxchinese.github.io/_pages/youthconference.md

 ### Kristy Mao

 <p><img src="/assets/images/activities/kristy2.jpg"></p>
-Kristy is Senior Finance Director at Siemens Product Lifecycle Management Software Company.
-Before that, she had been holding a senior management position for 8 years in Mentor Graphics.
-She graduated from USC in finance and received her MBA from Yale University.
-While being responsible for coporate finance, she was able to spare time for course work at Harvard Business School Executive Education.
-She and her husband have two children and have lived in NW Portland for last 15 years.
+Kristy is Senior Finance Director at Siemens Product Lifecycle Management Software Company, who is currently responsible to manage $1B revenue related to software product portfolio.
+Before joining Siemens, she held a senior management position at Mentor Graphics for 8 years with a focus in sales finance and contract negotiations, operation finance, Merger & Acquisition and post M&A integration.
+Kristy graduated from USC majored in business, and received her MBA from Yale University.
+In spare time, Kristy pursued global leadership program at Harvard Business School Executive Education.

 ### Daniel Nguyen